llpk79/Sum-of-maximum-values-for-all-subarrays./README.md

 editorial solution. :disappointed: Presented in Java, with many single letter variable names and no commenting, it wasn't immediately helpful.
 I had to pick up some Java and figure this thing out for good.
 So, finally, here is a Python solution involving a sweeping line and binary indexed trees.
-A Java version is [here](https://github.com/llpk79/sumsubmax) I'm still not quite to the point where I can clearly explain how all of the math here works exactly, so I still have some work left!
+A Java version is [here](https://github.com/llpk79/sumsubmax/blob/master/src/Main.java).
+I'm still not quite to the point where I can clearly explain how all of the math here works exactly, so I still have some work left!</h5>

 For example: